 14s 'Secret' Reading Club

-Senior Librarian and passionate bibliophile, Ms Lily Callon has inspired a love books in many young Harrodians for over a decade with her infectious enthusiasm and brilliant recommendations.
-The book this not so 'secret' club of year 10 pupils, four boys and four girls, are getting passionate about in these images is their latest must-read: Ben Aaronovitch's Rivers of London
+Senior Librarian and bibliophile, Ms Lily Callon helps inspire a love of books in many young Harrodians with her enthusiasm and brilliant recommendations.
+The book this not so 'secret' club of year 10 pupils, are getting passionate about in these images is their latest must-read: Ben Aaronovitch's Rivers of London.

 Prep Science Club

-Some teachers have the knack of injecting magic and fun into scientific processes and as you can tell from the joy and wonder on the faces of the Senior Prep age pupils taking part in his Tuesday lunchtime science club, Mr Peter Saunders is one of them.
-The experiment involved examining the effect of heat on a varied assortment of metals.
+Our science clubs are brilliant at capturing the magic of science and as you can tell from the joy and wonder on the faces of the Senior Prep age pupils taking part that Mr Peter Saunders's Tuesday lunchtime session is having the desired effect.
+The experiment involved examining and observing the often spectacular effect of heat on a varied assortment of metals.